 - On the Water

 What better place to experience the tranquility of beach life than on the big, beautiful ocean?
 Myrtle Beach has no shortage of water sports and activities to entice all ages and adventurers.
 Some favorites include dolphin watch jet ski tours, banana boating or parasailing with friends, and ecological boat tours.
+With the best stand up paddle board reviews in the country, it’s time to see what the fuss is about!
 And let’s not forget our serene marshlands and waterways, which can also be enjoyed from the comfort of a boat, or on a paddleboard or kayak tour.

 For more information on these and other attractions, visit www.VisitMyrtleBeach.com.